marq24/ha-fordpass/README.md

 > [!WARNING]
-> ## Disclaimer — The use of this HA integration could lead to a (temporary) lock of your FordPass account.
+> ## Disclaimer — The use of this HA integration could lead to a (temporary) lock of your FordPass™/The Lincoln Way™ account.
 > **This integration is not officially supported by Ford, and as such, using this integration could result in your account being locked out!**
 >
 > Please be aware that I am developing this integration to the best of my knowledge and belief, but can't give a guarantee.
 Therefore, use this integration **at your own risk**!
 >
-> It's recommended to use/create a **separate FordPass account** for this integration ([see the 'step-by-step' procedure further below](https://github.com/marq24/ha-fordpass?tab=readme-ov-file#use-of-a-separate-fordpass-account-is-recommended)).
+> It's recommended to use/create a **separate FordPass™/The Lincoln Way™ account** for this integration ([see the 'step-by-step' procedure further below](https://github.com/marq24/ha-fordpass?tab=readme-ov-file#use-of-a-separate-fordpass-account-is-recommended)).

 > [!IMPORTANT]
 > ## Unusual Integration Setup
 > Status Quo in spring/summer 2025: This integration requires an unusual setup process to be able to access the data of your vehicle.
 This is because Ford has changed (once again) the access policies to the required backend APIs (and revoked the access to the APIs for individual developers).
 >
-> The current implementation is based on API calls the original FordPass App (for Android & iOS) performs, and it's some sort of reverse engineered.
+> The current implementation is based on API calls the original FordPass™/The Lincoln Way™ App (for Android & iOS) performs, and it's some sort of reverse engineered.
 >
 > This approach implies that when Ford is going to change something in their none-public/undocumented API, it's quite likely that the integration will break instantly.
 >
 > __It's impossible to predict__ when this will happen, but __I will try__ to keep the integration up-to-date and working __as long as possible__, since I drive a Ford myself.
 >
-> ## Fetch & Store FordPass Access Token
+> ## Fetch & Store FordPass™/The Lincoln Way™ Access Token
-> During the integration setup, you will be guided through the process to obtain an access token for your vehicle in the context of your FordPass account.
+> During the integration setup, you will be guided through the process to obtain an access token for your vehicle in the context of your FordPass™/The Lincoln Way™ account.
 >
 > This should be a _one-time process_, and the access token will be stored in a file outside the custom integration directory (This is to prevent the access token from being deleted during updates of the integration itself).
 As already explaind, I can't give any guarantee that process will work in the future.
 >